Guest Articles

 At the heart of any data-driven influencer marketing campaign is your audience.
 You could blow your entire budget on someone who boasts millions of followers and sky-high engagement, but if they’re not posting the sort of content that your audience is interested in, it won’t have the effect you were hoping for.

 Before you even begin looking for influencers to partner with, you need a thorough understanding of who your audience is.
+In sectors like ecommerce for manufacturers, understanding the right audience is crucial to connect with influencers who can highlight your products effectively to buyers.
 And, you guessed it, that means analyzing the data.

 Chances are you already have access to this data through tools like Google Analytics, social media insights, and customer relationship management (CRM) software.
 Gather as much data as you can get your hands on.
 Then, segment your audience based on things like demographics, psychographics, and purchase behaviors.